Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-The input schema has one parameter 'id' with no description (0% coverage).
-The tool description does not elaborate on what 'id' represents, its format, or constraints.
-Given the low schema coverage, the description fails to compensate, providing minimal parameter-level value.
+The input schema has one required parameter 'id' with no description.
+The tool description does not elaborate on the meaning or format of 'id', leaving it ambiguous despite 0% schema description coverage.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.